myCoder452/XMR2ADA/README.md

 Pushing the code to github was not cooperating, tried many methods and it was not pushing, so I have shared the code in a "MEGA" folder, the link should be easily accessible: https://mega.nz/folder/TsZUAYZb#liMD5GjMtW6H_d_ya6dkcQ

+IN ADDITION, notable progress was made in merging the GUIs, but for submission purposes in demonstrating functionality, they were demonstrated as two.

 THANK YOU!